mrakgr/Trading-Journal/journal_2025.md

 The Tao Ceti job had us hosting LLM models, so this is all good info.

 I like how SemiAnalysis produces useful content rather than just investor propaganda.

+12:45pm.
+Will skip beach time today as the weather is cold.
+I'll do some winter preparation chores instead.

+In review, what I did was go long the leading group of stocks in a bull market and didn't make a dime.

+I know its a probabilistic game, but I never thought that this could happen.
+It's like going long the tech stocks in 1999 after a market panic, and inexplicably having something else go up instead.

+You cannot blame me for wanting to stay out of the market given this experience.
+What a failure.